chuckdemers/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-When the script runs it does the following:
+When the script runs it does the following to tranform the data into the file "tiny_data_set.txt"

-## Read the data files
+#### Read the data files

 1. The labels and features are first read.
 This way they are able to be applied to dataset as they are read in.
     - labels